macoto00/Frontend-Developer-Code-Lessons/HTML Topics/Topics/Topic 1/README.md

 - https://chat.openai.com/
 - and others...

+## Why?

+Because in many cases you will be forced to do something new.

+You'll have to figure it out.
+Either you figure it out yourself using the knowledge you have, or you use something that someone has already solved before you and shared the solution.
+So why do some work at the beginning when someone has already solved it?

 ## Block 1: What is HTML?

 HTML (Hypertext Markup Language) is the standard language used to create web pages.
 It provides the structure and content of a webpage, consisting of various elements that define the different parts of a document.